deepakcode/DSA-Graph/README.md

 	6. Mark all node as not visited
 	7. Perform DFS over G' keep the start node as same as DFS of G
 	8. If all vertices not visited, return false.
-	9. At he end return true
+	9. At the end return true

 <p>
 https://practice.geeksforgeeks.org/problems/circle-of-strings4530/1